ClimateMind/climatemind-backend/docs/contribute/installation.md

 ### climatemind-backend\_api&#x20;

+#### ERROR: for api  Cannot start service api: Ports are not available: listen tcp 0.0.0.0:5000: bind: address already in use

+Happens when port 5000 is already in use.
+Usually occurs with macs because they now devote port 5000 for airplay receiver.
+To deactivate this setting and free up port 5000, do the following:
+System Settings -> General -> uncheck ‘AirPlay Receiver’

 #### /usr/bin/env: ‘bash\r’: No such file or directory

 Happens when you are on **Windows**. `climatemind-backend_db`  and `climatemind-backend_webapp` are up and running, but  `climatemind-backend_api` exits right away after the start. if by [checking docker logs](development/work-with-docker.md#check-the-docker-container-logs) for the container you see the following error.